Lion's mane jellyfish: In popular culture

+The creature is referred to as the culprit in the 1926 short story "The Adventure of the Lion's Mane" in The Case-Book of Sherlock Holmes by Sir Arthur Conan Doyle.

 Predators

-Seabirds, larger fish such as ocean sunfish, other jellyfish species, and most sea turtles will only attack juveniles or smaller specimens while a fully grown adult is incapable of being eaten, due to their massive size and the abundance of stinging tentacles they possess, although both adults and juveniles have been documented eaten by anemones.
+Seabirds, larger fish such as ocean sunfish, other jellyfish species, and most sea turtles typically prey only on juveniles or smaller specimens.
+Fully grown adults are generally not eaten due to their massive size and the abundance of stinging tentacles.
+However, both adults and juveniles have been documented eaten by anemones.
 The leatherback sea turtle feeds almost exclusively on them in large quantities during the summer season around Eastern Canada.